 - Smart homes are more secure.
 Every home security measure has its flaws, including IoT and smart home technology.
 However, smart home security systems are great for keeping you updated on what’s going on while you’re away from the house.
 Some systems will send you a text or email if there are unusual movements within the home, while others can alert you if the home suffers damage from a fire or storm.
+Electric blinds, curtains and lighting can be scheduled to operate at specific times of the day in order simulate presence, therefore deterring intruders.
 That sort of peace of mind is invaluable to homeowners.

 Where to Get IoT

 Those interested in implementing smart home technologies have plenty of options to choose from.